Town Topic - Mission, Kansas

 My favorite item is the chili, which is a little greasy, but tastes so good that I am almost tempted to lick the bowl.
 The chili is thick, with only a few beans, lots of meat, and well spiced without being too "hot."
 I think this chili would appeal to a wide variety of palates.

 But the malts at Town Topic are worth making the trip.
 They are hand dipped and have great flavor.
-The malts and shakes are thick, but not too thick to drink easily. $3.15 for a small or $3.85 for a large.
+The hand dipped malts and shakes ($4.25) are thick, but not too thick to drink easily.
 I just wish they were served in a malt glass instead of a styrofoam cup.

 This Town Topic has limited hours, closing at 7PM on weekdays and earlier on the weekend.
 Breakfast is served all day.